mpt-bootcamp/kubernetes/docs/Lab4.md

   templates/NOTES.txt # OPTIONAL: A plain text file containing short usage notes
 ```

 Kubernetes Objects are persistent entities in the cluster.
-These objects can be defined as a chart file/template to represent the state of the cluster.
+These objects can be defined as chart files/templates to represent the state of the cluster.
 Some of the common Kubernetes Objects are:

 * Pod
 * Deployment